sieis/cottrell-theme/content/posts/seo.md

 ```
 to the head template fore every page.

-Hugo has some interesting content-management information regarding links, URLS and Canonicalization available in their docs [here](https://gohugo.io/content-management/urls/), but I found that the simple Permalink in each of my pages' head was sufficient for my purposes..
+Hugo has some interesting content-management information regarding links, URLS and Canonicalization available in their docs [here](https://gohugo.io/content-management/urls/), but I found that the simple Permalink in each of my pages' head was sufficient for my purposes.